 ● Health Insurance: The vast majority of schools and universities in Dubai will also provide you with a fully-fledged health insurance policy.
 The policy will cover you throughout the duration of your teaching contract, which is yet another cost that you do not need to worry about.

 ● Paid Holidays: If you are teaching at a public school, then you will all-but certainly receive paid holiday during the annual school break.
 This typically occurs between July and September, subsequently giving you close to two months of fully-paid holiday.

 However, you will only receive this if your teaching contract is for a duration of at least two years.
 Moreover, you'll also get paid for public holidays that spring up throughout the academic year.

 Much like in the case of the UK and US academic system, the school year in Dubai typically starts in early September and runs through to the end of June/beginning of July.
-However, the key difference is that the school week runs from Sunday to Thursday, as opposed to Monday to Friday.
+The school week in Dubai used to run from Sunday to Thursday, however it was recently changed to a Monday to Friday schedule.

 Although it might take a while for you to get used to a change in the working week, you’ll still work around the same hours - which is typically between 35-40 hours per week.
 However, due to the very hot climate that Dubai experiences throughout the majority of the year, schools typically start their day at 7 am, and finish at around 3 pm.

 It is also important to note that if you are teaching in a kindergarten school, then the working day typically finishes slightly earlier.
 Some schools will ask that you partake in extracurricular activities, which are typically held once the school day has finished.

 Don't be too concerned with this, as you will either be paid overtime by the academic institution in question, or it will simply be included within your weekly contracted hours.

 1. The highest-paid teaching positions are found within private schools and universities.
 You’ll need to have a bachelor’s degree, PGCE-level teaching certificate and at least three years’ of experience to be considered.